marcelofrayha/SweepStocks-Contract/README.md

 This software only works in Mumbai Network for now.

 We are currently building the front end so it can be easily used.
-Until there, you can deploy ``SweepStocks.sol`` passing to the constructor:
+You can check it on [https://www.sweepstocksbeta.vercel.app](https://sweepstocksbeta.vercel.app/)
 ##### a string "country name" (look available leagues below),
 ##### an address "owner",
 ##### a uint "duration of the contract in days".
 ##### After deploying the contract, send it at least 0.5 Link to register an Upkeep and pay the oracle by the end of the contract.
 The code for this is in ``ChainlinkConsumer.sol``

-You can mint a NFT by choosing a valid id.
+##### You can mint a NFT by choosing a valid id.
 For a league with 20 teams, the ids will be between 1 and 20.
 ##### The price of the first NFT minted is 0.1 Ether (Matic), then each next one will be 0.00013 ethers more expensive.
 ##### If you mint more than one NFT and up to 1000 they will all cost the lowest value.
 ##### 100% of the value sent is added to the contract.